mrpowers-io/spark-fast-tests/README.md

     <img src="./images/assertSmallDataFrameEquality_DatasetContentMissmatch_message.png" alt="assertSmallDataFrameEquality_DatasetContentMissmatch_message" width="500", height="200"/>
 </p>

-The `assertSmallDatasetEquality` method can be used to compare two Datasets or DataFrames(Dataset[Row]).
+The `assertSmallDatasetEquality` method can be used to compare two Datasets or DataFrames(Dataset).
 Nicely formatted error messages are displayed when the Datasets are not equal.
 Here is an example of content mismatch:

 ```scala